Composite Superman: Composite

-The Composite Batman's origin was reimagined as an early attempt of Professor Ivo's to duplicate the Justice League's powers by creating clones of the Justice League.
+The Composite Superman's origin was reimagined as an early attempt of Professor Ivo to duplicate the Justice League's powers by creating clones of the Justice League.
 It was only ever referred to as "Composite".
 Believing it to be a failure, Professor Ivo buried his creature in a field.
 The clones later revived themselves, merged into one being, and stole Superman and Batman outfits from a store, sewing half of each together.
 Acting as both Superman/Batman and their alter egos of Clark Kent/Bruce Wayne, the Composite creature kidnapped Lois Lane and Tim Drake in an attempt to live the lives of both of its counterparts.
 He was later attacking Metallo when Batman and Superman arrived, but the duo could not defeat him and he escaped.
 They tracked him down and told him if he wanted to be both of them, then go ahead.
 They told him of many crimes taking place and he could not decide whom to help first.
 Composite became unstable and ripped himself apart before they could help him.

 Composite Man

 Following the Zero Hour reboot of Legion history, the Composite Superman was removed from continuity.
-Legion of Super-Heroes (vol. 4) #68 introduced a new villain called the "Composite Man", a Durlan who had the ability to duplicate any Legionnaire's powers and appearance.
+Legion of Super-Heroes (vol. 4) #68 introduced a new villain called the "Composite Man", a Durlan with the ability to duplicate any Legionnaire's powers and appearance.
 Rather than the clean, split-down-the-middle appearance of the Composite Superman, the Composite Man had a shifting mixture of costume elements from all the Legion members.
 Both he and his sister had been given these abilities by the Durlan government to be weapons and resented this.
-However, while she chose to make her own destiny, he joined the Dark Circle to gain revenge on Durla.
+However, while she chose to make her own destiny, the Composite Man joined the Dark Circle to gain revenge on the Durlans.
+Composite Man later confronts Saturn Girl, who uses her telepathy to shut down his mind and render him catatonic.

-Biography

-On the planet Durla, there was a long cultural struggle between secular and religious movements.
-Before the formation of the United Planets, the Secularists of Durla created a program to produce living weapons through mutation.
-The goal was to acquire soldiers capable of not only mimicking the appearance, but also the function of any species.

-When they lost their grip on power, the Secularists found their program deemed sinful by the theocratic government and the test subjects were imprisoned in crystals.
-During regular maintenance to keep the living weapons contained, one of the crystals was damaged and an unnamed Durlan mutant broke free, killing the entire priest class of Durla.
-The living weapon went in search of Durlan priest and Legionnaire Reep Daggle.
-When battling the Legion of Super-Heroes, the living weapon not only imitated the Legionnaires' abilities, but also parts of their respective appearances.
-The Composite Man met his end when Saturn Girl used her telepathy to shut down his mind, leaving him in a catatonic state.